badsectorlabs/ludus/docs/docs/infrastructure-operations/updating.md

 Simply run the install script again.
 It will detect an existing installation and update the server.

+When the installer finds a host-installed Ludus 2.x server on Proxmox, it offers the one-time migration to the LXC runtime.
+The existing client address, API keys, TLS identity, and WireGuard profiles are preserved.
+See [Migrate to LXC](./migrate-to-lxc.md) for the migration checks and rollback procedure.

 ```shell
 # terminal-command-local
 ssh user@ludus